-When two tectonic plates meet, one may slide underneath the other, curving down into the mantle.
+Where two tectonic plates meet at a subduction zone, one bends and slides underneath the other, curving down into the mantle.
 (The mantle is the hotter layer under the crust.)

-If the same kind of crust, such as continent-continent, they may crash together without subducting and crumple like cars in a front-end collision.
+If the same kind of crust collides, such as continent-continent, the plates may crash together without subducting and crumple together like crashing cars.
 The massive Himalaya mountain chain was created this way, when India slammed into Asia.

 Why are subduction zone earthquakes the biggest in the world?
-The primary reason is size.
+The main reason is size.
 The size of an earthquake is related to the size of the fault that causes it, and subduction zone faults are the longest and widest in the world.
 The Cascadia subduction zone offshore of Washington is about 620 miles (1,000 kilometers) long and about 62 miles (100 km) wide.

 Smaller earthquakes also strike all along the descending plate, also called a slab.
 Seismic waves from these temblors and tremors help scientists "see" inside the Earth, similar to a medical CT scan.
 The quakes reveal that the sinking slab tends to bend at an angle between 25 to 45 degrees from Earth's surface, though some are flatter or steeper than this.

 Sometimes, the slabs may tear, like a gash in wrinkled paper.
 Pieces of the sinking plate can also break off and fall into the mantle, or get stuck and founder.

 Subduction zones are usually along coastlines, so tsunamis will always be generated close to where people live, Titov said.
 "There's a silver lining there," he said.
 "If these earthquakes happened underneath a city, the city would have no chance.
 But the bad news is sometime a tsunami is generated."